TypeRocket/docs/v5/models.md

 ## Connections

-If you need **multiple database connections** in wordPress you can set up secondary `\wpdb` connections in TypeRocket by adding new drivers to the `database.drivers` config.
+If you need **multiple database connections** in WordPress, you can set up secondary `\wpdb` connections in TypeRocket by adding new drivers to the `database.drivers` config.
 For example, in your `config/database.php` file you will find the `alt` driver example with the following:

 ```php
 'alt' => [